ShijazKS/OpenTalk/README.md

 2. Enter a room number (e.g., `123`) and start chatting!

 ## Contribute
  Contributions are welcome!
 Fork the repository and submit a pull request.
+Before you get started, please take a moment to read our [Contribution guidelines](CONTRIBUTING.md)

 ## License
 This project is licensed under the [GNU GENERAL PUBLIC LICENSE]() - see the [LICENSE](https://github.com/ShijazKS/OpenTalk/blob/main/LICENSE) file for details.